aerophant/ramda/README.md

 ## Under Development :(

 ## Why prefer `aerophant/ramda` over other functional libraries or native php functions
-- `aerophant/ramda` provide auto curry for you and give you better life to do function composition like `ramdajs`
+- `aerophant/ramda` provide auto curry for you and give you better way to do function composition like `ramdajs`

       pipe(
          always([1, 2, 3, 4, 5]),